SetProtocol/STIPS/STIPS/STIP-004.md

  * @param _setToken         Instance of the SetToken being issued/redeemed
  * @param _component        Address of component being transferred in/out
  * @param _isIssue          True if issuing SetToken, false if redeeming
- * @param _setQuantity      Amount of SetToken being issued/redeemed with/net fees
+ * @param _setQuantity      Amount of SetToken being issued with fees.
+If being redeemed, pass 0.
+ *                          This value is used to calculate the new SetToken total supply.
  */
 function validateCollateralizationPostTransferOut(
    ISetToken _setToken,